 What is a hybrid timber frame home?
 A hybrid timber frame home is a house that incorporates some timber, structurally or decorative combined with conventional stick frame construction.
 Often the timber frame is featured in the main areas of the home, particularly the great room and sometimes will include the kitchen and dining room.
-However, you can pretty much add timber to whatever area you would like, but the majority of our clients want the wow factor in the rooms they entertain in.
-Other areas in the house such as bathrooms and closets do not necessarily need to feature timber frame.
+However, you can add timber to whatever area you would like, but most of our clients want the wow factor in the rooms they entertain in.
+Other areas in the house such as bathrooms and closets need not feature timber frame.
 Timber frame definitely doesn’t have to be an all or nothing!

 We will go over a few examples of hybrid timber frame homes: